Next-Generation-Data-Science/Coursework-1/README.md

 - **Performance Analysis:** Evaluating results using performance metrics, graphical analysis, and Explainable AI (XAI) techniques.

 ## Dataset
-The dataset used for this project is the [OWID COVID-19 dataset](https://raw.githubusercontent.com/owid/covid-19-data/refs/heads/master/public/data/owid-covid-data.csv), which contains various COVID-19 related statistics for multiple countries.
-The dataset is accessed directly from the OWID GitHub repository.
+The dataset used for this project is the [OWID COVID-19 dataset](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv), which contains various COVID-19 related statistics for multiple countries.
+The dataset was copied over to this repository directly from the OWID GitHub repository.

 ## Data Preprocessing

 The following steps were performed to clean and preprocess the data:
 - Filtered data for the United Kingdom only.
 - Converted the `date` column to the datetime format.
-- Select revelant columns including case numbers and deaths.
+- Select relevant columns, including case numbers and deaths.
 - Removed NaN values.
 - Filtered data from 2nd February 2020 to 22nd October 2023.
 - Removed rows where `new_deaths` was zero.